Amrit3533/keshavSoft_frontend/README.md

-# KeshavSoft Frontend
+# Internshala Frontend

-This repository contains the frontend source code for KeshavSoft, a modern and responsive website for a student technology training platform.
+This repository contains the frontend source code for Internshala, a modern and responsive website for a student technology training platform.
 It is designed to offer B.Tech students hands-on internship programs in frontend web development, focusing on practical skills and real-world projects.
 The entire UI is built using HTML, vanilla JavaScript, and Bootstrap 5.

 ### Live Demo

-You can view a live deployment of the project [here](https://amrit3533.github.io/keshavsoft_frontend/).
+You can view a live deployment of the project [here](https://amrit3533.github.io/Internshala_frontend/).

 ## Key Features